aldica/aldica/README.md

 mvn clean install -P run-integration-tests -Ddocker.tests.enabled=true
 ```

-The profile (-P) enables running integration tests in general, and the system property (-D) enables the Docker deployment support (the Acosix ALfresco Maven project includes provisions for more than one deployment variant).
+The profile (-P) enables running integration tests in general, and the system property (-D) enables the Docker deployment support (the Acosix Alfresco Maven project includes provisions for more than one deployment variant).
 Both are required to be set.

 ## K6 benchmark / load tests